 Cavendish Beach is undeniably one of the most beautiful places in Canada, which is why it becomes the busiest place on the island in July and August.
-Stoll down the Cavendish Boardwalk with a cone from Cows Ice Cream, a local favourite.
+Stroll down the Cavendish Boardwalk with a cone from Cows Ice Cream, a local favourite.
 Or head to The Pier to rent kayaks, stand-up paddle boards, sea-doos and try para-sailing.
 Golf lovers may like a scenic round on the Green Gables Golf Course.

 Travel tip: A visit to Prince Edward Island isn’t complete without a trip to Point Prim Lighthouse.
 Not only is it the oldest lighthouse on the island, but its seaside vistas also offer one of the most beautiful views in Canada.

 Where to stay in Cavendish

 Cavendish Country Inn & Cottages are ideal for those on a family vacation.
 The cottages are pet-friendly, too, which is a bonus for those travelling with furry friends.
 The grounds boast two heated outdoor pools, hot tubs, picnic tables, fire pits, and even gardens you can pick fresh veggies from.